letsencrypt/cp-cps/CP-CPS.md

 ## 3.4 Identification and authentication for revocation request

-Identification and authentication for revocation requests is performed by ISRG in compliance with Section 4.9 of this document.
+Identification and authentication for revocation requests is performed by ISRG as described by Section 4.9 of this document.

 Identification and authentication are not required when ISRG is requesting revocation.